pezhmantp/HIS/README.md

 # How To Run:
 To run this project, Docker must be installed.
-After installing Docker, run the run-me.sh file using Git Bash to create all the neccessary Docker images.
+After installing Docker, run the run-me.sh file using Git Bash to create all the necessary Docker images.
 Then, it will run the containers using docker-compose.
 To stop the application, just run "docker-compose -f docker-compose.yml down" in the project's root directory.